SunenaB3504/HIma/docs/Hima_SRS_v1.0.md

 - An animated guide showing the correct stroke order for writing the letter (a tracing canvas).
 - A section displaying 2-3 simple, pre-defined example words that start with the letter, each with an accompanying emoji illustration and a "Listen" button.

+Additional expectations for example words and audio:

+- Each letter's example-words section shall show at least three example words that begin with the selected letter where available.
+- For every example word the UI shall display: the word (native script), a short English meaning, and a short example sentence in the chosen instruction language (Hindi or Marathi).
+- Each example-word entry shall include a "Listen" control which plays either a bundled pre-generated audio clip for the word or, if such an asset is not available, shall use the device's offline TTS (Hindi/Marathi) to speak the word and its example sentence.
+- The letter practice screen shall also provide a single "Listen Letter" control to speak the selected letter glyph itself (using bundled audio if present, otherwise TTS in the selected language).

+These additions ensure that children see contextual vocabulary (word + meaning + sentence) and can hear natural pronunciation even when only TTS fallback is available.

 #### FR-3: Story Reading Module

 3.1 (Story Library): After selecting a grade and chapter, the app shall display a vibrant, grid-based library of all available chapters/stories for that grade and language.
 Each story will be represented by a "book cover" showing the title and an engaging emoji or simple artwork.